matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-16-day_054_bloodhound.md

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/bloodhound/bloodhound2.png)

     Step 4:
-    On your victim device upgrade your terminal to a powershell by entering the following:
+    On your victim device upgrade your terminal to a PowerShell by entering the following:

     powershell -ep bypass